 To earn the master’s degree in holistic leadership, students take a minimum of 12 courses (36 credits).

-- Toward Synthesis: Psychological Health, the Search for Meaning and the Wisdom Traditions
+- HLC540: Psychological Health and the Search for Meaning

 Students also choose one of the following: